Deeptiii33/Langextract_tool/README.md

 --> Used Vertex AI(refer the github link provided for vertex AI configuration)
 Note: Vertex AI is used for service account.
 To run normally Gemini API Key can be used.
---> After the code is executed a folder is created i.e.
+--> After the code is executed a folder is created i.e. test_output Two files are created inside test_output(extraction_results.jsonl , visualization.html)

+Overview:
 LangExtract is a Python library that uses LLMs to extract structured information from unstructured text documents based on user-defined instructions.
 It processes materials such as clinical notes or reports, identifying and organizing key details while ensuring the extracted data corresponds to the source text.

 Referred Links: